PiNet/PiNet/README.md

 ##Menu options

-**Full** - Full installs a full version of the system.
+**Full-Install** - Full installs a full version of the system.
 Run this first.
 Should only be run once.
 **Change-IP** - Run this if your servers IP address changes or want to update your SD card image.
 **Install-Program** - Use to install new packages for your Raspbian image.
 **Update-All** - Runs apt-get update && apt-get upgrade on server and Raspberry Pi OS to update everything.